WOLF DESIGN retro REVIEW. 12th September 2017

 The WOLF Pagoda.

-The Pagoda in this review was from the WOLF COLLECTION and is in fact the 3rd Pagoda owned by Mr Taras Wolf.
+The Pagoda in this review was from the WOLF COLLECTION and is in fact the 3rd Pagoda owned by Architect Taras Wolf.
 It is a particularly low mileage original example that has been maintained to look and feel like it had just left the factory.
 His father once owned a silver 280SL Pagoda and Mr Wolf has found memories from it as a child.
 Since his mid-twenties it has been his dream to own and enjoy a silver 280SL Pagoda.

 After several other iconic mercedes models Paul work for BMW and Peugeot and finally he established a car restoration company with his sons called Les Ateliers Paul Braq: